BZFlag-Dev/bzflag.org/_documentation/developer/pages/compiling-on-windows.md

 BZFlag uses Visual C++ 2017 (VC15), which is part of Visual Studio 2017.
 The [Community edition may be downloaded for free][msvc], though does require a (free) Microsoft account for continued use.
 Run the Visual Studio 2017 installer and choose to install "Desktop Development with C++".
-Additionally, since new versions of the Windows 10 SDK are constantly coming out, you either need to install the version we current target, or update the bzflag-dependencies build script and upgrade our project files to target the current version.
-As of this writing, we target "Windows 10 SDK (10.0.16299.0)".
+Additionally, since new versions of the Windows SDK are constantly coming out, you may need to update the bzflag-dependencies build script and upgrade our project files to target the current version.

 The commands below assume the use of the command line git client from [Git for Windows][gitdl] with the Command Prompt.
 Using Git Bash will handle directory paths slightly different (affecting the `mkdir` and `cd` commands under "Compiling the dependencies") and using a Git GUI program will also deviate from our instructions.

 We provide a repository of third-party dependencies for building on Windows.
-We try to provide a binary download for each release of the game, but it's easy enough to build yourself.
+We provide a script to build these.
 Additionally, if your intent is to build an installer, it is necessary to install [NSIS 3][nsis].
 The installer will be built only from our fullbuild solution in Release mode.

-For now, let's start by getting the dependencies.
-There are two methods: downloading pre-built binaries or compiling them yourself.
-If you are intending to work on the master branch of BZFlag, compiling the dependencies is the only option.

-### Downloading pre-built binaries

-1. Navigate to our [bzflag-dependencies releases](https://github.com/BZFlag-Dev/bzflag-dependencies/releases) page
-1. Find a release that matches your version of the game (though newer ones may work as well)
-1. Download the .7z
-1. Extract the .7z with 7zip

 ### Compiling the dependencies